 If you want to invent, re-invent, re-energise or create a radically new business, start by un-learning and discarding traditional and linear approaches to planning and change you may have utilized previously and pay attention as to how you could master any, or all, of these three key challenges to be an innovative and entrepreneurial leader.

-The key phases of innovation and entrepreneurial mastery;
+The key phases of entrepreneurial mastery;

 1. Being confidently creative